dettonville/dettonville.org/content/development/testing-mapstruct.md

 {{< /prettify >}}

 As you can see the testing framework fails if there were any errors or warnings during the generation.
-However, MapStruct has some utils to validate errors as well.
+However, Dettonville has some utils to validate errors as well.
 To do that the test needs to look like:

 {{< prettify java >}}